Thinking through our Unitarian and Universalist symbolism - a meditation for Holy Week

 Being strongly influenced by the sixteenth-century radical reformation tradition with its emphasis on what became called inner experience, light or conscience, along with people such as the Society of Friends (the Quakers) we have generally avoided the use of external symbols such as the cross because this struck our forebears, rightly or wrongly, as being but a step on the way to idolatry.
 But, even for those churches like our own that do not openly display the cross, it self-evidently remains in our cultural imagination as the central symbol of the Christian faith.

-It was a very powerful, progressive and reforming faith and it played a hugely important role in the liberalisation of Christianity both in Europe, in Great Britain and Ireland and also in America.
+It was a very powerful, progressive and reforming faith and it played a hugely important role in the liberalisation of Christianity both in the USA and also in the United Kingdom of Great Britain and Northern Ireland.

 Unitarian Service Committee.
 Its director, the Revd Charles Joy, felt that an official letterhead with a distinctive religious symbol on it would help the organization do it's work better.
 As he said: "When a document may keep a man out of jail, give him standing with governments and police, it is important that it look important."
 To this end Joy commissioned an artist, Hans Deutsch, to come up with a design.
 Deutsche chose a chalice with a flame.
 Joy said of this design: